 Interestingly enough, even though I canceled the application, American Express still sent me an email stating that they were reviewing my application.
 This makes me wonder if they’ll factor in these soft inquiries into their decision for other credit cards that I may apply for now and in the future.

 Banks continue to get smarter and more efficient in weeding out unprofitable relationships.
-You now have to be more strategic with your credit card applications and deciding which cards to keep and which to cancel to keep your credit score high and your banking relationships strong.
+You now have to be more strategic with your credit card applications to keep your credit score high and your banking relationships strong.

 It simply doesn’t pay (in the long term) to apply for a bunch of cards, hit the minimum spend, never spend another dollar on the card, then cancel it right away or when the annual fee comes due.
 American Express, Chase and other issuers continue to crack down on this behavior.